wunderio/WunderTools/config.md

 ### Configuration variables for the firewall
 ```
-# This is a list of allowed IP-addresses to SSH port.
+# This is a list of allowed IP addresses to SSH port.
 # It is inherited from WunderSecrets by default
 firewall_ssh_allowed:
   #- comment: Admin machine